-· Notre Dame's 12-year domination as a member of the BIG EAST Conference includes winning an unprecedented 13 official BIG EAST championships (based on tournament finish or regular-season standings) in 2005-06, besting the 10 titles won by the Irish in 2004-05 as the most ever by one school in a single academic year ...
-Notre Dame's BIG EAST titles in '05-'06 included five men's sports (cross country, swimming and diving, golf, outdoor track and field, and baseball) plus women's soccer, volleyball, cross country, swimming and diving, indoor track and field, softball, rowing and tennis, A total of 16 Notre Dame teams (out of 21) finished first or second in 2004-05 BIG EAST play - with men's tennis, women's lacrosse and women's outdoor track and field nearly winning BIG EAST titles before finishing in second place.
+• Notre Dame's 11-year domination as a member of the BIG EAST Conference includes winning an unprecedented 13 official BIG EAST championships (based on tournament finish or regular-season standings) in 2005-06, besting the 10 titles won by the Irish in '04-'05 as the most ever by one school in a single academic year ...
+Notre Dame's BIG EAST titles in '05-'06 included five men's sports (cross

-• Notre Dame's total of nearly 1,000 All-Americans includes 26 who have been four-year All-Americans and 50 who have coupled All-America and Academic All-America honors in the same season.
-The 2005-06 year saw an alltime high of five different Notre Dame student-athletes earn both All-America and Academic All-America honors while three Notre Dame student-athletes received prestigious NCAA postgraduate scholarships in 2006-07.
-It was just the third time - and first since the mid-1970s - that Notre Dame has produced three NCAA postgraduate scholarship recipients in the same academic year.
+• Notre Dame's total of nearly 900 All-Americans includes 24 who have been four-year All-Americans and 49 who have coupled All-America and Academic All-America honors in the same season.
+The 2005-06 year saw an alltime high of five different Notre Dame student-athletes earn both All-America and Academic All-America honors.